 Because PREVNAR 13®

 is given by injection, the most common side effects reported in clinical trials were injection site reactions such as redness, swelling, pain at the injection site, or limitation of arm movement.
-Some people reported systemic side effects, including fatigue, headache, muscle pain, joint pain, decreased appetite, chills, or rash.
+Some people reported systemic side effects, including fatigue, headache, muscle pain, vomiting, joint pain, decreased appetite, chills, or rash.
 PREVNAR 13®

 should not be given to anyone with a severe allergic reaction to any component of PREVNAR 13®